rabaur/ebd-website/_exercises/exercise2.md

 title: Exercise 2
 date:   2024-02-14 15:48:01 +0100
 categories: jekyll update
-publish: false
+publish: true
 ---

 # Topological & Geometric Analysis of Hospital Layouts

 ## Submission Details
-- **Submission date**: 13.11.2024, 18:00 CET
+- **Submission date**: 15.04.2025, 23:59 CET
 - **Submission materials**:
   - A report on the exercise (at least one page, less than two pages with images).
-File name: Your group member's last name is delimited by `_`.
-Example: If your group consists of _A.
-Einstein_, _M.
-Curie_ → `einstein_curie.pdf`.
-[Upload link](https://polybox.ethz.ch/index.php/s/pyGGsPYep9Fko5g)
+Name your file by concatenating your group members’ last names with an underscore (e.g., for A. Einstein and M. Curie, use `einstein_curie.pdf`).
+[Upload link](https://polybox.ethz.ch/index.php/s/fkyuMZPBaINJ0qL)
-- **Group size**: Individual assignment
+- **Group size**: 2 students
 - **Grading**: Total of 100 points.
 The report will be evaluated according to the following criteria:
   - Clarity of the report
   - Depth of the analysis
   - Quality of the discussion on the impact of the results on architectural design
-- **Office hour**: 06.11.2024, during class
+- **Office hour**: 09.04.2025, during class

 The goal of this exercise will be to design an intervention in an existing hospital design such that it will improve at least two of the measures presented in week 5.

 ## 1. Assignment Overview

-The goal of this exercise will be to design an intervention in an existing hospital design such that it will improve two of the measures presented in week 5.
+The goal of this exercise will be to design an intervention in an existing hospital design such that it will improve two of the measures presented in lecture 7.
 In particular, you will be investigating the SCI and the YTI metric.
 Please refresh your memory by consulting the lecture slides, but we will restate their definition here:
 > **Spaces for Communication Index (SCI)**: The Spaces for Communication Index (SCI)  (Pachilova et. al., 2020) is a measure designed to evaluate hospital ward layouts based on their ability to maximize communication opportunities among healthcare workers, as increased face-to-face interactions are linked to a higher quality of care.
 We compute it as the average area of the isovist when traveling along typical routes in the hospital.

 > **Yale Traffic Index (YTI)**: The Yale Traffic Index (YTI) is a network efficiency metric.
 It corresponds to the expected distance of a typical route of a nurse.

 In this task, you will use [arxitect](https://arxitect.ivia.ch), a research prototype for hospital layout design with real-time analytics.
-The exercise is split into two parts, the first of which is mandatory, and the second of which is optional.
-In the first part, you will choose a hospital floor plan and perform a design intervention to improve the above-mentioned metrics.
-In the second task, you will start with a given floor plan and try to improve an overall score given some constraints.
-You will be able to compare the performance of your intervention with that of other students.
+As a group, you will choose a hospital floor plan and individually perform a design intervention to improve the above-mentioned metrics.
+In your report, you will then compare your approaches and discuss how this affected the floorplan.

 ## 2. `arxitect` Tutorial